 The project was revised in 2013 after a baseline kiwi call survey conducted by PKT indicated 8 - 12 kiwi pairs inhabited the block.
 The revised programme included a captive-rearing component alongside increased trapping targeting ferrets, stoats, and cats that were aimed at protecting the adult kiwi population already inhabiting the block.
 This was seen as the most cost-effective way to increase the kiwi population.
 The revised trapping programme commenced on 1 July 2013.
-As at the end of the financial year 2023, there were 242 traps.
-Traps are serviced 12 times a year and checked 12 times a year 5 - 7 days after service.
+As at the end of the financial year 2025, there were 276 traps.
+Traps are serviced 12 times a year and checked 5 - 7 days after service.
 The entire trap network continues to be audited annually.